ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 ------------------------------------------------------------------------

-## Conclusion

-Choose your own adventure with your own package!
+## Choose your own adventure

+...with your own package!
 In breakout rooms.

+:warning: Make Pull Requests and don't merge them yet! :warning:

 We'll gather in XX minutes as a group to discuss.